daisy/pipeline-modules/README.md

 </audio-clips>
 ```

-@idref is the id of an element of the original document.
-Most likely a sentence, sometimes a skippable element.
+@idref is the id of an element of the original document: most likely a sentence, sometimes a skippable element (not contained in any sentence).
 The map is then provided to whichever script that requires it to generate SMIL-like files.

 ![alt text](dtbook-to-epub3.png)

 [plantuml source](dtbook-to-epub3.uml)

 ### Modules

 A small part of the job is done in XProc.
 The CSS inlining and the conversion from SSML to audio clips are done in Java.
-Conversion from MathML to SSML (in XProc) is not integrated yet.
+Conversion from MathML to SSML (in XProc) is not finished yet.

 ![alt text](tts.png)

 [plantuml source](tts.uml)

 ### ssml-to-audio